morfioce/asynch-js/PITCHME.md

 async await key words
 @snapend

-####  A special syntax to work with promises in a more comfortable fashion
+####  A special syntax to work with promises in a more comfortable way

 ---